shinesolutions/puppet-aem-resources/README.md

     :port: 4502
     :debug: False

-If a configuration property is not set, then it will use the default value set by [ruby_aem](https://github.com/shinesolutions/ruby_aem).
+If a configuration property is not set, then it will use the default value set in [ruby_aem](https://github.com/shinesolutions/ruby_aem).

 Usage
 -----